TMDU-AI/workshop2022/README.md

 According to the MIT license, the following materials can be used freely.
 If you have used the following materials in your classes at your educational institution, please be sure to answer the questionnaire on the first slide of each material.

-Materials
+Materials.
-1. Installation Manuals
+1. Installation Manuals.
-　Manual (1): WinPython
+　Manual (1): WinPython.
 　Manual (2): Anaconda

-2. 2022 Medical DS Education Workshops
+2. 2022 Medical DS Education Workshops.
-    the content of the 3-part series of hands-on workshops for faculty and staff
+    the content of the 3-part series of hands-on workshops for faculty and staff.
-　Workshop1: Outline of the project, programming practice experience (1)
+　Workshop1: Outline of the project, programming practice experience (1).
-　Workshop2: Programming practice experience (2)
+　Workshop2: Programming practice experience (2).
 　Workshop3: Programming practice experience (3)

-3. "Introduction to AI and big data in health sciences" the programming practice materials for first-year medical and dental students
+3. "Introduction to AI and big data in health sciences". the programming practice materials for first-year medical and dental students.
-　practice1: Basic operations and data structures in Python
+　practice1: Basic operations and data structures in Python.
-　practice2: Basics of linear regression and logistic regression
+　practice2: Basics of linear regression and logistic regression.
-　practice3: Machine learning with Iris data
+　practice3: Machine learning with Iris data.
-　practice4: Deep learning with Iris data
+　practice4: Deep learning with Iris data.
 　practice5: Deep learning with X-ray images of the lungs

 System requirement